Himanshuwagh/traffic/README.md

 A real-time urban traffic monitoring and analysis system.
 This guide will help you deploy the platform to the cloud.

- Done fetch states (fetch_india_districts.py):   Maharashtra, Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chhattisgarh
+ Done fetch states (fetch_india_districts.py):   Maharashtra, Andhra Pradesh, Karnataka

 ## 🚀 Quick Deployment Guide